ageron/handson-ml2/README.md

     $ virtualenv env
     $ source ./env/bin/activate

-There are different packages for TensorFlow, depending on your platform.
-Please edit `requirements.txt` and make sure only the right one for your platform is uncommented.
-Default is Python 3.5, Ubuntu/Linux 64-bits, CPU-only.

-Also, if you want to go through chapter 16 on Reinforcement Learning, you will need to [install OpenAI gym](https://gym.openai.com/docs) and its dependencies for Atari simulations.
+If you want to go through chapter 16 on Reinforcement Learning, you will need to [install OpenAI gym](https://gym.openai.com/docs) and its dependencies for Atari simulations.

 Then make sure pip is up to date, and use it to install the required python packages: